Muenster Natural Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

 As a group, the brand features an average protein content of 26% and a mean fat level of 14%.
 Together, these figures suggest a carbohydrate content of 52% for the overall product line.

-Even when you consider the protein-boosting effect of the corn gluten meal in some of the recipes, this looks like the profile of a kibble containing a moderate amount of meat.
+When you consider the protein-boosting effect of the corn gluten meal and flaxseed contained in some recipes, this looks like the profile of a kibble containing a moderate amount of meat.

-However, it’s unfortunate the company chose to include menadione in its recipes.
-Without this controversial supplement and the corn gluten meal, we would have been compelled to award this brand a higher rating.
+However, it’s unfortunate the company chose to include menadione in some of its recipes.
+Without this controversial supplement and corn gluten meal, we would have been compelled to award this brand a higher rating.

-Muenster Natural Dog Food is a plant-based kibble using a moderate amount of chicken meal as its main source of animal protein, thus earning the brand 3 stars.
+Muenster Natural Dog Food is a plant-based kibble using a below average amount of chicken meal as its main source of animal protein, thus earning the brand 3.5 stars.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.